martgra/dope/QUICKSTART.md

 _Expected:_ Summary of code structure.

+> Note: When run on the current branch, `dope scan code` now compares against HEAD and includes any staged or unstaged (uncommitted) changes, so you can document work-in-progress modifications.

+The `dope scan code` command now detects and includes any staged or unstaged (uncommitted) changes when run on the current branch by comparing against HEAD, allowing you to document work-in-progress code changes.

 ## Next Steps

 Explore the main CLI commands—all support the `--branch <branch-name>` option for branch-based workflows: